Farewell, My Lovely (1975)

 New

 Sylvia Miles was outstanding as the drunken Mrs. Florian.
-For this role, she was nominated for the Best-Supporting actress Oscar.
+For this role, she was nominated for the Best Supporting Actress Oscar.
 Miles was born in 1924 in New York City.
 Miles went to Washington Irving High School in Manhattan.
 Later, she attended the Actors Studio in Hell’s Kitchen.

-Miles was in many films, but they were generally more minor roles.
+Miles was in many films, but they were generally minor roles.
 Some of her earlier films include Parrish (1961), Violent Midnight (1963), and Pie in the Sky (1964).
 She was in the 1960 Carl Reiner television pilot for “Head of the Family” during this same period.
 She played the role of Sally Rogers, who was one of the comedy writers.
-The show was picked up at “The Dick Van Dyke Show” 1961—1966, but Miles’ role went to Rose Marie.
+The show was picked up as “The Dick Van Dyke Show” 1961—1966, but Miles’ role went to Rose Marie.

 A critical role for Miles was a short six-minute scene in the once X-rated Midnight Cowboy (1969).
 Miles played a kept woman who interacted with the movie’s gigolo.
 She was able to show her sexy side and her curvy body.
 Miles was nominated for a Best Supporting Actress Oscar, and it was not the shortest movie scene ever nominated.

-Movies that followed include 92 in the Shade (1975), The Great Scout & Cathouse Thursday (1976), The Sentinel (1977), Zero to Sixty (1978), Shalimar (1978), The Funhouse (1981), Evil Under the Sun (1982), Critical Condition (1987), and Sleeping Beauty (1987).
+Movies that followed include 92 in the Shade (1975), The Great Scout & Cathouse Thursday (1976), Zero to Sixty (1978), Shalimar (1978), Evil Under the Sun (1982), and Sleeping Beauty (1987).

 In Crossing Delancey (1988), Miles played the role of the shadchante or marriage broker.
 Miles’ other key films include Spike of Bensonhurst (1988), She-Devil (1989), and she played the high-end realtor in Wall Street (1987).